Home » WordPress Tutorials » WooCommerce » How to Add Google Analytics to WooCoommerce

 • Click Save changes to update the plugin settings.

-It is highly recommended to log out of your website and to place a test order, including payment.
+It is highly recommended to log out of your website and place a test order, including payment.
 After doing so, you’ll need to wait 12-24 hours for Google Analytics to record and analyze the data.

 What to do next after you add Google Analytics to WooCommerce?

-Once you have installed and activated Google Analytics for your WooCommerce store, it is a good idea to visit Google Support for more information and best practices on goal and funnels for your WooCommerce site.
+Once you have installed and activated Google Analytics for your WooCommerce store, it is a good idea to visit Google Support for more information and best practices on goals and funnels for your WooCommerce site.

-Once a few sales have rolled in, log in to Google Analytics, click on your website, then click on Conversions, eCommerce, Overview and take a look around.
+Once a few sales have rolled in, log in to Google Analytics, click on your website, then click on Conversions, eCommerce, Overview, and take a look around.

 The Acquisition, Overview report can also be beneficial, as it will show you the conversion rates and revenue statistics for each traffic source.